lattejed/LJDynamicParser/README.md

 # LJDynamicParser

-**LJDynamicParser creates a recursive descent parser from a Kuroda normal form grammar at runtime and parses an input string into an AST.
+**LJDynamicParser creates a parser from a BNF-like grammar at runtime and parses an input string into an AST.
 It is written in Objective-C. It is intended to be easy to use and reason about.**

-This parser uses a grammar in [Kuroda normal form](http://en.wikipedia.org/wiki/Kuroda_normal_form).
-While this term is typically not used as BNF or Backus-Naur form would be, we'll use KNF and describe this in terms of KNF vs BNF.
-This grammar is a context-sensitive (a.k.a., Type-1), noncontracting grammar, i.e., it is a context-sensitive grammar that does not allow for an empty string.
-In other words, it is a BNF grammar that does not allow for an empty terminal.
+This parser uses a grammar in standard BNF form with the additional restriction that it is noncontracting, i.e., the grammar does not allow for empty strings.

 Quotes are interchangeable (`"` and `'`) though no attempt is made to deal with escaped quotes inside literals.
 Grammars have the following format: